 - 2 cans (6 ounces each) crabmeat, drained, flaked and cartilage removed or 2 cups imitation crabmeat

-- 2 hard-cooked egg whites, chopped
+- 2 hard-boiled large egg whites, chopped

 - Hot cooked rice